GeoffMahugu/js-dynamic-programming/DataStructures.readme.md

 **Hash Collision:** When Hash function produces similar indexes to store data in for multiple values.
 Can be resolved in 2 ways:

-i) Open Addressing: We place the key on another index adjuscent to the referenced index. (can look at next index, also leads to other collisions thats why we resol)
+i) **Open Addressing**: We place the key on another index adjuscent to the referenced index. (can look at next index, also leads to other collisions thats why we resol)

-ii) Closed Addressing: Uses Linked Lists to cjain together keys which result in the same value.
+ii) **Closed Addressing**: Uses Linked Lists to chain together keys which result in the same value.

 ### 7. Trees.

-An abstruct data structure which contains a series of linked nodes connected together to form a hierarchical representation of data.
+An abstruct data structure which contains a series of linked nodes connected together to form a **hierarchical representation of data.**
 The nodes in the tree can aslo be called **Verticies** and the connectionions to nodes called **Edges.**

  - **Parent Node:** A node that has 1 or more child nodes
  - **Child Node:** A node which has an edge connecting it to a parent node
  - **Leaf Node:** A node in a tree which does not have any child nodes.

-i) Binary Search Tree.
+**i) Binary Search Tree.**
 A variation of the standard tree with these three restrictions;
  - A node can have at most 2 child nodes.
  - The left node should be <= the right node